cssnr/check-build-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-This action is designed to check if a build has been run.
-It works on any event.

-On a pull_request it will add a comment with a message mentioning the user.
+Action to Check if the provided Build command was run and Optionally Comment on the PR.

 All [options](#inputs) are configurable.